On the Learning Dynamics of Deep Neural Networks: Setup and notations

 \hypertarget{H1}{(H1)} For any $x, x' \in D_k$, $x^T x' > 0$.
 For any $x \in D_1$ and $x' \in D_{2}$, $x^T x' \leq 0 $.

 It implies linear separability of the data, an assumption often necessary in theoretical studies \citep{separable3,couillet,separable1,separable2} and the positioning of the origin between the two sets.
 It is a very strong assumption which admittedly bypasses a large part of the deep learning dynamics.
-Nevertheless, it allows the discovery of interesting properties and helps develop intuitions about behaviors observed in more general settings.
+Nevertheless, it allows the discovery of interesting properties and is potentially a first step towards understanding behaviors observed in more general settings.